The best Cyber Monday 2019 deals still available at Amazon, Best Buy, Walmart and more (Tuesday update)

 One of the best travel speakers is now available at its best price ever.
 The little Clip 3 is fully waterproof, has a rechargeable battery, sounds great for its size -- and is available in about a dozen cool colors.
 At this price, it's a steal.

-(Note: Some colors are out of stock, some have crept up to $40, but we're still seeing many colors at $30.)
+(Note: Most colors were $30 during Cyber Monday and have now been bumped up to $40, though you can still get the pink version for $32.)
 Read our JBL Clip 3 review.

 Make your favorite recipes with this Instant Pot, which features a dishwasher-safe inner cooking pot and a three-ply bottom for even heat distribution.